Crunch-io/webdocs/crunch/crunch_filtering-data.md

 After saving a filter it will be automatically applied.

-Only you can see filters you have created on your account unless you are a dataset editor (see <a href=".
+Only you can see filters you have created on your account unless you are a dataset editor.

 ### Editing or deleting a filter

-You can only edit or delete filters you have created unless you are a dataset editor (in which case you can also edit any filters that are available to all users on the dataset).
+You can only edit or delete filters you have created unless you are a dataset editor.

 To edit a filter you can either:

   * Click edit next to a filter name in the drop down list or

-  * Select Edit filter… after clicking an already selected filter in the filter bar.
+  * Select “Edit filter…” after clicking an already selected filter in the filter bar.

 This opens the filter builder with the selected filter.
 When editing a filter click Delete in the lower right to delete it.

-You can view, but not edit, filters that are available to all users on the dataset (unless you are a dataset editor).
+You can view, but not edit, filters that are available to all users on the dataset.